octoflar/especia/doc/examples/na.md

 ## Thanks

-Based on test case provided by Martin Wendt, AIP, Germany.
+Based on a test case provided by Martin Wendt, AIP, Germany.